RexConner1/project1/README.md

 ## Main Features
 - Features games ranging from 3 rings to 7 rings
-- Rings are able to be moved to pegs EITHER by clicking or by dragging
+- Rings are able to be moved to pegs either by clicking OR by dragging
 - Automatic solution of puzzle (from game start)
 - Checks in place to avoid illegal moves
+    - Rings will only highlight if they are on top
+    - Pegs will only highlight if rings can legally be moved onto them
 - A scoring system based on the number of moves and the solution time

 ## User Stories